praveek/launch.en/help/extension-reference/web/adobe-target-extension/overview.md

   * When the global mbox request times out
   * When the snippet itself times out
 * The “Fire Global Mbox” action should be used on all pages using the pre-hiding snippet to minimize the duration of the pre-hiding.
-* Body hiding must also be enabled in the Page Load Request action in the Page Load rule you use for Target in Launch; otherwise, all Page loads remain hidden for the timeout period.

 The pre-hiding code snippet is as follows and can be minified.
 The configurable options are at the end: